ChiaraCati/FlooData/README.md

 ## ⚖️ Legal analysis
 Legal analysis is required to ensure the long-term viability of the data generation and dissemination process, produce a balanced service in accordance with the public function and individual rights.
 As a result, the legal analysis of the sources seeks to assess these precarious balances, emphasising use restrictions, objectives of competence, rights determination, and licence conditions.

-In order to put this into practise, we evaluated all legal facets of the dataset lifetime using a reference checklist.
+We evaluated all legal facets of the dataset lifetime using a reference checklist.
 The check list consists of a series of questions that answered with a Yes, No, or Not Verifiable for each aspect.

 **Privacy** | Issues | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 | D9 |
 | ----------- | --------| ------|--------|-------|---------|---------|---------| ---------|---------------| ---------|